 children: Adam Nimoy, Julie Nimoy

-place of death: Los Angeles, California, U.S.
+place of death: Bel Air, Los Angeles, California, United States

 U.S. State: Massachusetts

 Leonard Simon Nimoy was born on March 26, 1931, in Boston, Massachusetts, USA, to Dora, a homemaker, and Max Nimoy, a barber.
 His parents were Jewish immigrants from Russia.